melodell/movie-countdown/README.md

 # Movie Countdown Twitter Bot
 A simple Twitter bot to countdown the days for a movie premiere.
-(Specifically, "The Unbearable Weight of Massive Talent," starring Nic Cage and Pedro Pascal, but this can be edited to countdown to anything.)
+(Specifically, right now, "The Unbearable Weight of Massive Talent," starring Nic Cage and Pedro Pascal, but this can be edited to countdown to anything.)

 ## Functionality
 Uses Tweepy API to send daily tweets to my bot, [@TUWOMTCountdown](https://twitter.com/TUWOMTCountdown), until the premiere arrives.